About Undergraduate Library Services

 Butler Reserves Collection

-Located in 208 Butler on the entry level, Butler Reserves is a collection of books and articles selected by faculty to support their current course teaching.
+Located at the Circulation Desk on the third level, Butler Reserves is a collection of books and articles selected by faculty to support their current course teaching.
 Butler Reserves covers most undergraduate classes, as well as graduate classes in history and humanities.
 For example, reserve readings for courses in the Core Curriculum (e.g., Contemporary Civilization, Literature Humanities) are available in Butler Reserves.

 Reserve materials usually circulate for two hours (or overnight after 6 p.m.)
-Use CLIO's Course Reserves tab or the Library Reserves button in CourseWorks to find reserves readings for your classes.
+Use the Course Reserves link in the CLIO Catalog sidebar or the Library Reserves tab in CourseWorks to find reserves readings for your classes.

 The Philip L. Milstein Family College Library